Displaced Coloradans worry about freezing temperatures as snow follows tragic fires

 The area they’d watched from would later be completely decimated, they told The Independent.

 “It’s all gone,” Samantha said.
-“We were sitting there near the houses” that were burnt to the ground.”
+“We were sitting there near the houses” that were burnt to the ground.

 Her mother added: “Everybody, all of our friends, all evacuated – and we have close friends that lost their entire neighbourhood.”